 You’ll generally find the 12b-1 fee listed in a “Fund Fees & Expenses” category.
 In most cases, if a fund charges a 12b-1 fee, it will range between 0.25% and 0.75% of net assets.
 You can find a fund’s assets in its prospectus, most often under a “Fund Profile” category.

-Here’s an example from a mutual fund family—Keeley Funds.
+Here’s an example from the mutual fund family Keeley Funds.
 In the company’s prospectus for its funds, it dedicates an entire section to 12b-1 fees.

 The key sentences from the above excerpt are: